ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 }()
 ```

-In production, we won't expose the registered handlers pprof provides to Traefik.
+In production, remember that publicly exposing the registered handlers pprof provides is a major security risk.
+Therefore, we either choose not to expose the profiling server to [Traefik](https://docs.traefik.io/) or ensure it's placed behind an authenticated endpoint.
 If we navigate to http://localhost:6060/debug/pprof/ we'll see something like this:

 ![](/media/pprof.png)